AlonAm/alonam.github.io/_drafts/anystatus.md

 ## Why?

-AnyStatus helps developers get a quick view of the status of their development environemtn or other services on-premise or in the cloud.
+AnyStatus provides a quick view of the status of services and resources.

 ## How?

+AnyStatus extensions adds a Tool Window in Visual Studio that shows status items in a folder hierarchy.

 ![](https://github.com/AlonAm/AnyStatus/blob/master/art/Screenshot_blue.png)
 ![](https://github.com/AlonAm/AnyStatus/blob/master/art/Screenshot_dark.png)